Chavithra/degiro-connector/README.md

 But it is required to do some of the operations available in this connector.

-You can get the "int_account" using the "Config" table, it is the parameter "clientId".
+You can get the "int_account" using the "ClientDetails" table, it is the parameter "intAccount".

 ## 3.3.
 What is the purpose of "totp_secret_key" ?